About Steep Rock Association

 The Washington Horse Show

-is held in the newly built riding ring in a meadow below the former Holiday House.
-Each year, the show donates its profits to Steep Rock.
+The first horse show is held in the newly built Riding Ring in the meadow below the former Holiday House.
+Profits from the shows are donated to Steep Rock Association

 1963